shinsenter/defer.js/docs/index.md

 [WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types#webp_image)
 to browsers that can render it, and fall back to trusty old JPEGs in browsers that don’t.

-We can also use the same trick as above examples for [picture tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture), and its children HTML nodes.
+We can also use the same trick as the above examples for [picture tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture), and their children's HTML nodes.

 ```html
 <div id="demo-picture">